Minister of Higher Education, Science and Technology of Indonesia, Indonesia

 Bambang Riyanto Trilaksono is a lecturer at School of Electrical Engineering and Informatics, Vice Director of Research, Innovation and Partnership, leading figure of Future Scientific Commission, and founder of Artificial Intelligence Center of Institut Teknologi Bandung.
 His research interests include control systems, artificial intelligence, and robotics.
 He holds patent rights of various industrial designs and has been actively involved in the global scene as editorial board members of international journals, such as Journal of Intelligent Unmanned Systems (Emerald), International Journal of Electrical Engineering and Informatics, Journal of ICT Research and Applications, and Indonesia Internetworking Journal.

-A member of the steering committee of Asian Control Association, he is widely respected for his innovative contributions to the field, particularly in advancing Indonesia's technological capabilities and fostering collaborations between academia and industry.
+As former member of the steering committee of Asian Control Association, he is widely respected for his innovative contributions to the field, particularly in advancing Indonesia's technological capabilities and fostering collaborations between academia and industry.
 He’s a co-founder of an AI development startup ( www.riset.ai) , a member of National Strategic Team of Artificial Intelligence, and a holder of Toray Science & Technology Award (2004).
 He also led the National Taskforce Team of Research and Innovation on Artificial Intelligence for Covid Detection (2020).
 Currently, he has been leading a research and innovation team of underwater autonomous vehicle development in collaboration with BMKG and BIN, as well as autonomous vehicle/tram development with Artificial Intelligence (Rispro-LPDP), with INKA company.

 Chief Technology Officer of Danantara Indonesia, CEO of Indonesian State Owned Enterprise (PT PINDAD)